Building Air Quality

 - Humidity and temperature - Many factors may affect on humidity level and temperature, such as personal activity and clothing personal comfort.
 Acceptable relative humidity levels should range from 20 percent to 60 percent year-round.
 Levels less than 20 percent in the winter and greater than 60 percent in the summer are considered unacceptable.

-- Carbon dioxide levels - Carbon dioxide is a colourless, odourless gas and is a normal constituent of the atmosphere.
+- Carbon dioxide levels - Carbon dioxide is a colorless, odorless gas and is a normal constituent of the atmosphere.

-- Carbon monoxide levels – Carbon monoxide is a colourless, odourless, toxic gas that is a product of incomplete combustion.
+- Carbon monoxide levels – Carbon monoxide is a colorless, odorless, toxic gas that is a product of incomplete combustion.